 The internet has brought about a complete overhaul in how both businesses and consumers view the business/consumer relationship.
 For instance, if you’re a real estate agent, you’ve probably realized by now that solely relying on the old ways of marketing isn’t working anymore.
 New businesses are being founded on the new, modernized online process and using constantly updating software tools.
-It is not enough to post flyers and yard signs; now, you must also have a strong digital presence, as well.
+It is not enough to post flyers and yard signs; now, you must also have a strong digital presence.
 Here are a few reasons why digital marketing is the future of real estate.

 People Want Convenience

 If you asked someone what a good online presence meant ten years ago, they would probably say a decent website with the right SEO keywords.
-These days, not only does your website have to hold attention, but you also need to engage with your audience on a social platform, and be willing to pay to reach larger crowds.
+These days, not only does your website have to hold attention, but you also need to engage with your audience on a social platform and be willing to pay to reach larger crowds.
 A Facebook ad, for instance, can bring a great deal of traffic to your site.

 Google Ads and Reviews